pdqnguyen/pdqnguyen.github.io/_posts/2022-01-19-lyrics-part-1-overview.md

 </details>

-# Word counts by band
+## Word counts by band

 Surprisingly, Bal-Sagoth's inflated lyric counts do not matter much when comparing entire bands, perhaps due to how short their discography is.
 The bands with the highest word counts typically have massive discographies, and are usually power metal or heavy metal bands.
-Again, thrash and grindcore bands with short songs comprise most of the highest words-per-second list.
+That said, Cradle of Filth are a huge outlier, with nearly 42,000 words spanning twelve hours of music, setting them well above the rest in both total word count and total unique word count.

-### Bands with highest word counts
+#### Bands with highest word counts

 <details>
 <summary>Show table</summary>